d8bauxit8/low-resource-protocol/README.md

 ### Headers
 The headers also consist of 2 parts.
 The first includes the target device (or group) ID (in 5 bits) and some command bits (in 3 bits).
-[`LRPFrameCommand`](src/data/frame.data.h) enum is contained the allowed commands:
+Allowed commands:
-- `LRPFrameCommand_NoCommand` - Use this when don't need any command
+- `LRP_FRAME_NO_COMMAND` - Use this when don't need any command
-- `LRPFrameCommand_GroupIdCommand` - This macro help the target device to identify the type of received ID is group ID.
+- `LRP_FRAME_GROUP_ID_COMMAND` - This macro help the target device to identify the type of received ID is group ID.

 The second also contains a device ID (in 5 bits), which is the sender ID, and besides that it includes the length of data (in 3 bits)